DatabaseSuperhero/WITspiration/coc.md

 ## Reporting

-Please report any concerns, suspicious activity, or disruptive behavior to the WITspiration team at <WITspiration@>.
+Please report any concerns, suspicious activity, or disruptive behavior to the WITspiration team at [info@WITspiration@.org](mailto:info@WITspiration@.org).